binaryphile/binaryphile.github.io/_posts/2018-09-22-approach-bash-like-a-developer-part-26-returning-values.md

 The three things you need to remember for this technique to work are:

--   always save the value from __ immediately if you plan to use it
+-   always save the value from `__` immediately if you plan to use it

--   never declare __ as a local variable
+-   you probably don't want to declare `__` as a local variable

--   don't use it in subshells or, by extension, pipelines
+-   don't try use it in subshells or, by extension, pipelines

 Indirection
 -----------

+This is my preferred method of returning hashes and arrays, since it's easy to work with them in the function, even though you have to namespace the your local variables.

-The last technique is to declare a local variable in the caller and pass it to the function by name.
+The technique is to declare a local variable in the caller and pass it to the function by name.
 The function uses indirection to dereference the variable name and pass the value back to the caller by setting that variable.
-This technique relies on the fact that bash uses dynamic scoping, so the caller's variable is accessible to the function.

-The only concern with this is namespace collisions, although this time it's between the local variables in the function and the reference name.
-Any local variable in the function could accidentally mask the caller's variable if they happen to have the same name and then the result won't be saved to the caller's variable.
+The only concern with this is namespace collisions, although this time it's between the local variables in the function and the return variable's name.
+Any local variable in the function could accidentally mask the return variable if they happen to have the same name, defeating the indirection.

 Since the function doesn't know what name the caller will pass, it has to namespace all of its locals.
 I like to namespace my locals with a trailing underscore in this situation.

-This method has the same caveats as the global one when dealing with subshells and pipelines.
+This method has also doesn't work with subshells and pipelines.

+In recent versions of bash, the best way to accomplish this is to declare the recipient of a return variable name with *local -n*.
+The *-n* option allows you to initialize the variable with the name of another variable.
+From then on, anything you do to the local variable is reflected in the named variable:

+{% highlight bash %}
+myfunc () {
+  local -n reference_=$1

+  reference_=$2
+}

+myfunc one 1
+echo $one
+{% endhighlight %}

+*myfunc* will set the variable *one* to *1*, via *reference_*.

 Por Que No Los Tres?
 --------------------

 If you like the flexibility of being able to choose from any of these methods it is possible to marry them.
-Here's an example which converts a string to all uppercase (*blank?* tests if the variable is empty):
+Here's an example which converts a string to all uppercase:

 {% highlight bash %}
 to_upper () {
   local string_=${1^^}  # force uppercase
   local ref_=${2:-}     # return variable name, if provided

-  ! blank? $ref_
-  case $? in
-    0 ) printf -v $ref_ $string_;;
-    * ) echo $string_           ;;
-  esac
+  # adds "-v $ref_" if ref_ is present
+  printf ${ref_:+-v$IFS$ref_} $string_
 }
 {% endhighlight %}

+In this case, instead of *local -n*, we're using *printf -v* to return the value.
+This method still requires local namespacing.
+It works well for strings, but isn't as flexible as *local -n* for working with arrays or hashes.

-To use this with stdout, simply don't provide a variable name:
+To use it with stdout, simply don't provide a variable name:

 {% highlight bash %}
 result=$(to_upper "lowercase string")
 {% endhighlight %}

-To use it with the global \__, pass it that name:
+To use it with the global `__`, pass it that name:

 {% highlight bash %}
 to_upper "lowercase string" __
-result=$__
+do_something_with $__
 {% endhighlight %}

-Of course, this is piggybacking on the indirect method.
-Normally you wouldn't have to namespace the local variables and could just set __ directly.
-It's only because we're trying to combine methods that we're setting __ indirectly.
+Of course, this is piggybacking on the indirect method since we're using *`printf -v __`* instead of setting `__` directly.
+Normally you wouldn't have to namespace the local variables and could just work with `__` by its name.
+It's only because we're trying to combine methods that we're setting `__` indirectly.

 To use it with indirection to a local variable, declare that name and pass the name in: